Unlawful Activities (Prevention) Act: Criticism

 As part of the K. G. Kannabiran Lectures on Law, Justice and Human Rights, Senior Advocate Mihir Desai in a lecture titled, "The Problem Of Preventive Detention in India", delivered on 23 November 2020, stated "Preventive detention laws and special legislations like UAPA -- anti-terror laws as they are called -- allow the state to carve out exception for its own lawlessness.
 These are the laws which permit the state to claim that we are governed by the rule of law and on the other hand pass such legislations which violate the rule of law altogether.
 These are the laws which go against the basic tenets of the constitution, such as freedom, equality, right to life, liberty etc. It therefore becomes important to look at these laws which gives an exceptional power to the state over citizens -- to arrest them, to detain them, to charge them with offences which otherwise they may not be able to charge them with, keep them behind bars for years together, and also for ensuring that dissent in all forms is crushed."On 25 July 2021, Justice Aftab Alam, former Supreme Court judge spoke on a webinar titled "Discussion On Democracy, Dissent and Draconian Law – Should UAPA & Sedition Have A Place In Our Statute Books?".
 In the discussion, he called UAPA a "draconian law" and said that it was the UAPA that caused the death of Father Stan Swamy without a trial.
 Stan Swamy was an activist that was charged with UAPA for his alleged role in the 2018 Bhima Koregaon violence and links to the Communist Party of India (Maoist) and later died in prison due to COVID-19.
 Alam further stated that UAPA has a realistic conviction rate of 2%.
 He further stated that this law can lead to situations where case may fail but the accused would have been incarcerated for 8 to 12 years.
 He said in such cases, the case may have no legs to stand on but the accused has suffered and he concluded that in such cases the process becomes the punishment.

+In June 2021, Delhi High Court called out UAPA misuse by the Union government by observing the state had broadened the scope of "terrorist activity" to include ordinary penal offences.

 While the misuse of the law has been constantly debated, Police was also criticized for not invoking UAPA in some cases like the Haridwar hate speech case.

-On 20 January 2022, BBC called the UAPA a draconian anti-terror law and reported that many protestors and journalists were arrested detained or charged with UAPA.
+On 20 January 2022, BBC called the UAPA a draconian anti-terror law and reported that many protestors and journalists were arrested, detained or charged with UAPA.
 UAPA had made it harder for the accused to get bail.
-PM Narendra Modi led BJP Union Government has been accused of misusing UAPA to stifle dissent and target minorities in India.
+The PM Narendra Modi-led BJP Union Government has been accused of misusing UAPA to stifle dissent and target minorities in India.